wanghaisheng/responsive-landing-page-starter/content/blog/en/startup-spotlight-series-lets-meet-ezynest.md

 ---
 The commercial real estate industry is continually being disrupted through the rise of what is called “space-as-a-service”.
 Space-as-a-service (SPaaS) as a concept has evolved massively over the past couple of decades and is a paradigm shift in the way in which the commercial real estate industry operates.

-New entrants in this market provide digital platforms for individuals or established businesses to monetize their unused space at home, the workplace or elsewhere.
+New entrants in this market provide digital platforms for individuals or established businesses to monetize their unused space at home, the workplace, or elsewhere.
 This provides a great opportunity for property owners but also wider, more flexible options to renters.
 This disruption has led to an evolution in the type of spaces available on the market, anywhere from storage facilities and living spaces to curbsides and gardens.

-One of the ambitious new startups aiming to disrupt this market even further is Dallas based Ezynest.
+One of the ambitious new startups aiming to disrupt this market even further is Dallas-based Ezynest.
 Madhu Korepu, one of Ezynest’s founders, caught up with us this week and explained their big plans for the future.

 ## The startup at a glance